stusherwin/expense-claims/spec/Spec.md

 # Expense Claims System

+## Overview

+Catalyst would like a web application to help manage the process of claiming expenses for Radical Routes working groups.
+Currently this is a cumbersome and time-consuming process and existing applications do not support the granularity of permissions around co-ops and working groups that the Radical Routes expense claim process requires.

+Working group members should be able to register for an account with the expense claims system, and after their registration has been approved by Catalyst, should be able to use the system to make expense claims against their working group, including uploading any reciepts or supporting documents.

+As soon as an expense claim against a working group has been submitted, core members of the working group will be notified by email and will be able to view and authorise the claim.
+Core members of the working group should also be able to comment on the claim prior to authorisation and the claimant should be notified by email of any comments.
+Only core members of the working group who are not the claimant or members of the same co-op as the claimant should be allowed to authorise a claim.

+Once an expense claim as been authorised, Catalyst should be notified by email, and then be able to mark the claim as processed once it has been paid.
+The claimant and core working group members will then be notified by email that the claim has been processed.

 ## User registration and approval

 The following diagram illustrates the different user interactions during the registration process: